icarofua/vehicle-rear/README.md

 As an additional contribution, we present three alternative architectures that explore the same features but using additional streams and temporal information.
 ![Alt text](fig3.png)

-Vehicle re-identification performance for alternative architectures that explores the use of additional streams, features and temporal information.
+Vehicle re-identification performance for alternative architectures that explores the use of additional streams, features, and temporal information.

 | Architectures                                 | Precision      | Recall      | F-score      |
 |-----------------------------------------------|--------|--------|--------|